 If English is your native language, you likely use these forms without even thinking about it.
 Learning them in a foreign language will force you to understand how they work in English.

-This understanding will make your writing more clear and purposeful.
+This will drive you to develop an understanding that will make your writing more clear and purposeful.

 Twitter forces you to express your message in 280 characters or less.
 That’s two–maybe three–short sentences you get to make your point.